grafana/loki/docs/getting-started/logcli.md

   query [<flags>] <query>
     Run a LogQL query.

-    The default output of this command are log entries (combination of timestamp, labels, and log line) along with various extra information about the query and its results.
-Raw log lines (i.e., no labels or timestamp) can be retrieved by passing the flag "-o raw", while the extra information (URL queried, set of common labels, excluded labels) can be suppressed with the --quiet flag.
+    The "query" command is useful for querying for log lines.
+The default output of this command are log entries (a combination of timestamp, labels, and a log line) along with various extra information about the performed query and its results.
+Raw log lines (i.e., without a label and timestamp) can be retrieved by passing the "-o raw" flag.
+The extra information about the query (API URL, set of common labels, excluded labels) can be suppressed with the --query flag.

-    When running a metrics query, this command outputs multiple data points between the start and the end query time.
-This produces values that are used to build graphs.
-If you just want a single data point (i.e., the Grafana explore "table"), then you should use instant-query instead.
+    While "query" does support metrics queries, its output contains multiple data points between the start and end query time.
+This output is used to build graphs, like what is seen in the Grafana Explore graph view.
+If you are querying metrics and just want the most recent data point (like what is seen in the Grafana Explore table view), then you should use the "instant-query" command instead.

   instant-query [<flags>] <query>
     Run an instant LogQL query.

-    This query type can only be used for metrics queries, where the query is evaluated for a single point in time.
-This is equivalent to the Grafana explore "table" view; if you want data that is used to build the Grafana graph, you should use query instead.
+    The "instant-query" command is useful for evaluating a metric query for a single point in time.
+This is equivalent to the Grafana Explore table view;
+    if you want a metrics query that is used to build a Grafana graph, you should use the "query" command instead.

+    This command does not produce useful output when querying for log lines; you should always use the "query" command when you are running log queries.

   labels [<label>]
     Find values for a given label.